 The following article is is not a recommendation or proposal to do anything.
 The data written in this article is not guarranteed.
 It is my private personal opinion.
 I`m not independing as I own a position of RDS shares.

-Royal Dutch Shell is a global integrated and one of the biggest oil & gas companies of the world with an average production of 3,6 mio. barrels of oil equivalent per day (2018) generating revenues of nearly 400 bn$/yr. a free cash flow of 39.4 bn$ and net profits of 21.4 bn$ or 2.58$/share.
+Royal Dutch Shell is a global integrated and one of the biggest oil & gas companies of the world with an average production of 3,6 mio. barrels of oil equivalent per day generating revenues of nearly 360 bn$/yr. a free cash flow of 40 bn$ and net profits of 20 bn$ or 2.5$/share.

 Shell is a company with a glorious past.
-Today it is a dividend play with a dividend yield >5%.
+Today it is a dividend is 47c/share each quarter since a couple fo years.
+The dividend yield exceeds 5%.
 A dividend rise seems possible next year (5)(18).
 The highlight is that the RDS B share is noticed on the LSE.
 There is no withholding tax applied in the UK.
 Hence you`ll get the full dividend paid on your account.
 The RDS A share is noticed in the Netherlands.
 It is less expensive as withholding tax is deducted.

 Risks & Chances

 The dividend of RDS is a sword with two sides.
 RDS is informally committed not to lower the dividend and it did not do it since WWII.
 This gives reliability to retired shareholders but on the other hand it is a burden during oil&gas downturns.
 During the period of low oil prices 2015 - 2016 the dividend ate up more than the free cash flow increased depth, increased the number of shares by a script dividend option and kept RDS from taking opportunities as buying assets for low prices beside BG.